 When we opened our first factory and showroom in New York City in 1855 our business proposition was simple.
 Make the finest beds available.
-Remarkably, more than a century and half later, we're about a block from our original location, now known as America's “secret source” for superior beds and mattresses.
-Our range of styles includes the only independently tested and top-rated mattress for the last 4 consecutive years as well as wood, brass, iron and leather beds from original, century old classics to innovative contemporary designs, often seen on the pages of leading home decorating magazines.
+Remarkably, more than a century and half later, we're about a block from our original location, now known as America's "secret source" for superior beds and mattresses.
+All of our mattress options use natural materials that are sustainable and offer superior comfort for every sleeping style and budget.
+Our headboards and beds range from authentic, century old classics to innovative contemporary designs, often seen on the pages of leading home decorating magazines.
 Charles P. Rogers beds are the first choice of leading decorators and designers, yet we also sell direct to the public at substantial savings from regular prices.

 The dean of bedding manufacturers